nguyenalter/temporal-slide/pages/comparison/index.md

 # Comparison
-To have a better understanding about Temporal.
-Let's try using it to solve some of real-world problems
+Let's try using Temporal and other libraries to solve some real-world problems

 ---
 src: ./format.md